 A number of reasons explain the delay:

-• Another reason for the delay is that many students are switching schools.
+Another reason for the delay is that many students are switching schools.
 In the NCES survey of 1999-2000 bachelor’s degree recipients, 59 percent reported attending more than one institution during their undergraduate education.
 Of students who attended three institutions, 48 percent completed their degree within six years.
 Of students who attended two institutions, 70 percent graduated within six years, and 92 percent of students who attended a single institution finished within that time.
 These figures emphasize the importance of choosing a school carefully the first time to minimize the likelihood that the student will need to transfer.

-• Teenagers often don’t know what they want to do with the rest of their lives.
+Teenagers often don’t know what they want to do with the rest of their lives.
 A student may go into college with a declared major of statistics and realize after taking introductory classes in the subject and a couple of electives that her passion is actually environmental science.
-The National Research Center for College and University Admissions estimates that over half of students switch majors at least once.
+The National Research Center for College and University Admissions estimates that more than half of students switch majors at least once.
 Changing majors late in their college careers or numerous times can cause students to fall behind schedule when it comes to completing required courses.

-• Another potential factor is the possibility of being shut out of popular or required courses.
+Another potential factor is the possibility of being shut out of popular or required courses.
 The most popular general-education classes often fill up shortly after registration begins.
 Entry into classes is based on seniority, so upperclassmen fill the available spots and freshmen and sophomores can be left out in the cold.

 If a general-education course is full, however, students can sometimes find another class to take that will fulfill the same requirement.
 However, many courses may be prerequisites that must be completed before the student can take more advanced classes in their majors.
 If they cannot maneuver their way into prerequisites early enough, it may throw off their schedule for multiple semesters, pushing the possibility of a graduation in four years to closer to six.